Mineralogy Certification Course

 Olivine is easily recognizable due to its yellow-green color and granular occurrence.
 Olivine is typically found in granular aggregates in basalt rocks.

-Differentiating forsterite and fayalite is impossible without at least a density test.
-Therefore, people agreed to call them olivine simply.
-But remember that olivine is a group, not a mineral species.
+Distinguishing forsterite and fayalite is impossible without at least a density test.
+Regardless, they are considered olivines.
+Keep in mind that olivine is a mineral group, not a mineral species.
 Green, gem-quality olivines are known as peridots in the gem and jewelry world.

 Mineral property | Olivine characteristics |